simplifieditproducts/pdf-to-zpl/README.md

 sudo apt install php8.4-imagick
 ```
+Then make sure to enable them in `php.ini`.

 ### Imagick Settings
 You may need to enable PDF permission in your Imagick settings.

+The easiest way to do this is by running the setup shell script: `sudo ./scripts/configure-imagick.sh`

+If the script doesn't meet your needs you can perform the change manually.
 First edit your Imagick Policy Folder with: `sudo nano "/etc/$(ls /etc/ | grep ImageMagick)/policy.xml"`

 Find this line and ensure the rights are set to `read | write`: